Helen-Chukwukelu/Helen-Chukwukelu/README.md

 💻 I look forward to collaborating on open-source projects and creating more technical content.

-🌟 Dedicated to streamlining a seamless delivery of quality software
+🌟 Dedicated to streamlining a seamless delivery of quality softwares

 🎯 I'm a lifelong learner 🤗💻